kisuka/twitch-vip-controller/README.md

 **Answer:** It can but only if VIP Controller is still running on a computer somewhere.
 It currently cannot process redemptions that happened while it wasn't running.

 ##
+**Question:** Will this auto-remove VIPs that weren't added via VIP Controller?

+**Answer:** Not currently.
+It will only automatically remove expired VIPs that were added by VIP Controller.

+##
 **Question:** How exactly does this work?

 **Answer:** When you start VIP Controller, it checks a database file which is saved on your computer to see if any previously redeemed VIPs have expired based off your settings.
 If there are expired VIPs, it will trigger `/unvip` commands in your channel's chat using your account for that VIP.
 Once that is done, the app begins listening for any custom reward redemptions, if the reward redeemed is the one you set in your settings, it will perform a `/vip` command in your chat using your account and add the user's information to the local database file so it can be checked for expiration later.